 Under the leadership of Drs.
 Joseph Angell and Arthur Wilcox of Recreation Resources, the American West Program was officially launched in the summer of 1972.
 The program's highlight was the Thomas Moran art exhibit, held in conjunction with a celebration of the National Park Service.
 The following year, Dr. Russell Churchill, professor in the Electrical Engineering department assumed the chairmanship.
 During his three-year tenure the American West Program evolved into a loosely structured aggregation of films, conferences, seminars, art exhibits, and other events related to the theme of western Americana.

 Anne Bond, a public historian who had worked extensively with the Colorado Historical Society, became the program’s administrator in 2002 following Dr. Rosenberg’s retirement from CSU.
 With guidance from History faculty, she revised the program to draw in scholars and audiences who were interested in topics that went beyond the history of nineteenth century western frontiers.
 The program continued for the summers of 2003, 2004, and 2005.
 Dr. Ruth Alexander was coordinator of the program during these final years.
 The College of Liberal Arts provided funding for the program but required that audiences pay admission fees.
-The program ended due to insufficient participation/audience fees and a loss of support from the College of Liberal Arts.
+The program ended due to insufficient participation and a loss of institutional support.

 The Public Lands History Center began to host public programs in 2011.
 Our public events attracted attention from across the university and from the local community and the College of Liberal Arts began to encourage the PLHC to consider working with the Department of History to revive the American West Program, which would connect its legacy to our current activities.
 The goal of the program is to meet the interests of alumni, friends, supporters, and citizens who miss attending these regular opportunities to learn more about the history of our region.